Have you ever tried publishing your research paper in an academic journal, but it always gets rejected?

 Research paper 2: The 1997 Hong Kong Handover and Its Impacts on Hong Kong's Airline Industry

-This student journal shows how Hong Kong's going from British to Chinese rule in 1997 indirectly hurt Hong Kong's airline business, especially Cathay Pacific.
+This published research shows how Hong Kong's going from British to Chinese rule in 1997 indirectly hurt Hong Kong's airline business, especially Cathay Pacific.
 The paper uses a critical literature review and a Cathay Pacific case study to analyze these effects.

 It goes from big-picture trends to focusing on Cathay.
 It looks at global airline trends before examining Cathay's late 1990s performance.
 Although airlines overall did OK, Hong Kong's airline industry was different after the Handover - a major uncontrollable career shock event.